PORTABLE ENERGY STORAGE AMP CHARGING SYSTEMS

 MW stands for Megawatt.
 It’s a unit for Power.
 Power (MW) is the speed energy is used or created right now.
 Think of it like your car’s speedometer.
 It shows your current speed, not how far you’ve driven.
 Why MW Matters to Your Business:

-What are the different types of energy storage systems?
+What are the advantages of mobile energy storage technologies?